 It’s never been easier to access the park during Fall Rhapsody weekends!
-You can leave the car behind and take one of the free shuttles that depart from the ByWard Market neighbourhood in Ottawa, or from Camp Fortune in Gatineau (weekends, Sept.
-29 to Oct.
-21, 2018).
+You can leave the car behind and take one of the free shuttles that depart from the Supreme Court of Canada in Ottawa, or from Camp Fortune in Gatineau (weekends and Thanksgiving Monday, October 5 to 27, 2019).

 For more colourful fun, check out our suggestions for Awesome autumn adventures and activities in Ottawa.